-2.3 Survey Log
+2.5 Survey Log

 Keep a survey log in addition to the daily acquisition and processing logs to note any problems during the survey, or deviations from the DAPR.
-This will be useful when writing the DR. H#### Survey Log.doc should be in the Survey Files\Quality Control folder.
+This will be useful when writing the DR. H#####Survey_Log.doc should be in the Survey_Files\Quality_Control folder.
+Update the log on a daily basis when data is being acquired on the sheet, whether it be multibeam or shoreline.
+It is also a helpful place to put processing notes and screen grabs of problem data for possible use in the DR.